 What is Workers Compensation Insurance?

-Workers Compensation Insurance (commonly referred to as Workers Comp) provides financial assistance to workers who suffer a work related injury or illness and are unable to work at full capacity.
+Workers Compensation Insurance provides financial assistance to workers who suffer a work related injury or illness and are unable to work at full capacity.

 Workers Compensation Insurance is compulsory throughout Australia.
-Therefore, every employer must have Workers Compensation Insurance in place for each of thier workers.
+Therefore, every employer must have a Workers Compensation Insurance Scheme in place for each of their employees.

-The definition of a worker varies slightly for each state in Australia.
-Generally, workers will include anyone receiving a wage or commission from your business, including casual employees, temporary employees and in many cases, contractors.
+Whilst it can vary between states, a 'worker' will generally include anyone receiving a wage or commission from your business, including casual employees, temporary employees and contractors.

 Workers Compensation generally covers:

-- and lump sum payments for permanent impairment on the basis set by the particular scheme.
+- Lump sum payments for permanent impairment on the basis set by the particular scheme

-- If one of your workers is injured, you have a number of responsibilities including; reporting the injury, assisting the worker to return to work and cooperating with the insurer and other service providers,
+- As an employer, if one of your workers is injured it is your responsibility to report the injury, assist the worker return to work and cooperate with the insurer and other service providers.

 - Consult with a qualified insurance broker who understands the scheme in your state for advice on setting up your policy correctly.
-Penalties can apply for employers not meeting obligations.
+Penalties can apply for employers not meeting their workers compensation obligations.